FarronF/limerick-council-meetings/meetings/2019/07/15-Monthly Meeting of Metropolitan District of Limerick/Minutes  - Annual Meeting of Metropolitan District of Limerick -  14th June 2019.md

 of Limerick.

-Cllr O’Hanlon thanked the Members for nominating him and he looked forward to the year ahead.--- 3
+Cllr O’Hanlon thanked the Members for nominating him and he looked forward to the year ahead.
+---
+3

 Councillor Costelloe proposed that a Special Meeting of Limerick City and County Council be held in